langchain-samples/deepagent-gen-ui/README.md

         └── Tools: get_sales_data, get_user_analytics
 ```

-The main agent delegates data fetching to a research subagent, then uses the data to generate reports that are automatically displayed in the UI.
+**Key Pattern:** The main agent delegates data fetching to a research subagent, then uses the data to generate reports.
+The GenUI middleware automatically detects report generation tools and pushes UI messages to render React components in the frontend.

-## Installation
+## 🚀 Quick Start

+### Prerequisites

+- Python 3.11+
+- Node.js 18+ (for UI dependencies)
+- LangGraph CLI or LangGraph Studio
+- An Anthropic or OpenAI API key

 ### 1. Install Python Dependencies